 Analysis of Poem "God's Grandeur" by Gerard Manley Hopkins

-Gerard Manley Hopkins and God's Grandeur
+Gerard Manley Hopkins And A Summary of God's Grandeur

 God's Grandeur is a finely crafted sonnet written in 1877, the year Hopkins was ordained as a Jesuit priest.
 It explores the relationship between God and the world of nature, how the divine is infused in things and refreshes, despite the efforts of humans to ruin the whole show.

 With the industrial and commercial revolutions gathering pace in Britain and the West, unprecedented pressures were being placed on the environment.
 Hopkins, a sensitive and observant poet above all else, expressed his dismay at this free-for-all by writing sonnets of extraordinary texture and depth.

 God's Grandeur is a tour de force, tight-knit yet organic in rhythm and internal rhyme.
 Hopkins was a fastidious and seriously experimental poet, working his lines metrically again and again to achieve the desired effect.

 Further Analysis Line By Line of God's Grandeur

 The title word grandeur, from the French, means greatness, grandness, and it occurs in the opening ten syllable line, the speaker declaring that the world is electrified by this impressive divinely given impulse.